 ENGL 1111 College Writing I (3 credits) Meets MnTC Goal Area(s):1, 2 This course is an introduction to collegelevel writing, focusing on descriptive, narrative, persuasive and expository essays that are written clearly, concisely and correctly.
-This course seeks to develop writers who 1) understand the importance of using the writing process (invention, organization, drafting, revision, proofreading, and editing) to produce interesting, thoughtful and thought-provoking essays; 2) understand the role the active reading of professional and peer review plays in writing well.
+This course seeks to develop writers who 1) understand the importance of using the writing process thought-provoking essays; 2) understand the role the active reading of professional and peer review plays in writing well.
 Students in this course will share their writing and actively participate in discussion and peer review groups.